Just last week, I was contemplating various Illuminati symbols as I started reading Dan Brown’s latest novel The Lost Symbol.

 Given the content of his last few novels, I’m expecting the subject of Illuminati symbols to play prominently throughout his latest story.
 However, the first thing that initially struck me was the comment he placed on the first page of the novel.

 It essentially said that all of the groups mentioned within the book are real.
 He went on to list those “real” groups – two of which were the Masons and the Invisible College.
 In his usual manner, Dan Brown sets the stage for what will be an attempt to create drama around what are essentially very mundane real world groups.

-For anyone who has followed my Jacques Vallee articles over at RealityUncovered, an upcoming article will reveal more about this real world group called the “Invisible College” and how it relates to the world of Ufology (not the fiction that Dan Brown created in order to generate intrigue throughout his fictional tale).
-In all honesty, I’m a bit put off by Dan Brown’s books and his constant intentional mixing of fact and fiction, while allowing readers to believe that most of his stories are true – in fact writing introductions to his books that suggest as much.
+There is in fact a real world group called the “Invisible College”, and it relates to the world of Ufology (not the fiction that Dan Brown created in order to generate intrigue throughout his fictional tale).
+However, in all honesty, I’m a bit put off by Dan Brown’s books and his constant intentional mixing of fact and fiction, while allowing readers to believe that most of his stories are true – in fact writing introductions to his books that suggest as much.

 With that said, one conspiracy theory that has always fascinated me – also included within this book – is the Illuminati.
 This mythical group of elite, wealthy men has been blamed for more of the world’s problems than the devil himself.
 In fact, many believe that this legendary organization may even have a pact with the devil.